solana-labs/cluster/README.md

 # Machine Overview

 Each machine is configured as similarly as possible.
-The solana sofware runs under the user `solanad` as a systemd service.
-The name of the systemd service is the same across all nodes, `solanad`.
+The solana sofware runs under the user `sol` as a systemd service.
+The name of the systemd service is the same across all nodes, `sol`.

-The ledger is stored in /home/solanad/ledger
+The ledger is stored in /home/sol/ledger

 ## Cluster Entrypoint Node
 * DNS: cluster.solana.com